 This recipe requires either a regular-sized or a large-sized muffin tin, and the following ingredients (refer to the recipe card for details):

-Wheat bran - this is the main ingredient for the muffin, giving the delightful bran flavour, and adding a punch when it comes to fibre.
+Wheat bran - this is the main ingredient for the muffin, giving the delightful bran flavor, and adding a punch when it comes to fibre.
 Wheat bran is usually sold alongside flour.
 I use Edmond's wheat bran which is made in New Zealand.

 Flour - plain, standard grade or all-purpose flour.
 In a pinch, you can also use bread flour, but keep the mixing to a minimum.